robertmartin8/ReasonableDeviations/_notes/FoCS.md

 val pi = 3.1415;
 ```

 If we compute an expression, ML actually declares an identifier `it` and sets it to the value of the computed expression.
-We can also perform a simultaneous declaration using `val a=1 and b=2` (which can also swap names).
+We can also perform a simultaneous declaration using `val a=1 and b=2` (which can also be used to swap names).

 Functions are also values, just with a special declaration syntax.
 This invites the use of recursion: